This is Part 2 of the preceding TTL BL page.

 Bounce flash is far better lighting anyway (when possible), and bypasses D-lens issues.

 If TTL is a choice (SB-600, SB-800, SB-900), it is good stuff.
-Not always right either of course (because it does meter preflash reflections from the scene), but is consistent, predictable, no unknown programmers messing around mysteriously.
+Not always right either (because it does meter preflash reflections from the scene), but is consistent, predictable, no unknown programmers messing around mysteriously.
 Easily predicted and compensated.
 We do have to know to watch #1-4 at top of this page.

 If TTL BL is the only choice, we can compensate results.
 Or Spot Metering does override TTL BL flash mode to instead be TTL mode, which ignores D-lens distance.
 However, it is still Spot metering, not simple point&shoot, instead requiring some thought about the spot selected.
 Spot metering is not general purpose, it does NOT meter the scene, it meters only the spot, and it is an advanced technique requiring more thought.